-The Living Field Garden was created in 2004 from a corner of farmland at the James Hutton Institute, near Dundee, a mile north of the Tay estuary.
+The Living Field Garden was created in 2004 from a corner of a muddy field at the James Hutton Institute, near Dundee, a mile north of the Tay estuary.
 It has served as a community garden maintained by staff at the Institute – a place to display and study the crops, wild plants and habitats of lowland Scotland.